nspcc-dev/neofs-s3-gw/docs/authmate.md

 Authmate is a tool to create gateway AWS credentials.
 AWS users are authenticated with access key IDs and secrets, while NeoFS users are authenticated with key pairs.
-To complicate things further we have S3 gateway that usually acts on behalf of some user, but user doesn't necessarily want to give their keys to the gateway.
+To complicate things further, we have S3 gateway that usually acts on behalf of some user, but the user doesn't necessarily want to give their keys to the gateway.

-To solve this, we use NeoFS bearer tokens that are signed by the owner (NeoFS "user") and that can implement any kind of policy for NeoFS requests allowed using this token.
-However, tokens can't be used as AWS credentials directly, thus they're stored on NeoFS as regular objects, and access key ID is just an address of this object while secret is generated randomly.
+To solve this, we use NeoFS bearer tokens that are signed by the owner (NeoFS "user") and that can implement any kind of policy for NeoFS requests allowed to use this token.
+However, tokens can't be used as AWS credentials directly.
+Thus, they're stored on NeoFS as regular objects, and an access key ID is just an address of this object while a secret is generated randomly.

 Tokens are not stored on NeoFS in plaintext, they're encrypted with a set of gateway keys.
-So in order for a gateway to be able to successfully extract bearer token, the object needs to be stored in a container available for the gateway to read, and it needs to be encrypted with this gateway's key (among others potentially).
+So, in order for a gateway to be able to successfully extract bearer token, the object needs to be stored in a container available for the gateway to read, and it needs to be encrypted with this gateway's key (among others potentially).